Health, Recipes

-No need for a special occasion or party, this lower sugar Creamy Pumpkin Pie Dip can be enjoyed anytime, any day!
+No need for a special occasion or party, this Creamy Pumpkin Pie Dip can be enjoyed anytime, any day!
 In a matter of 5 minutes or less, you can whip up a creamy, perfectly spiced dip to enjoy with sliced apples, pears, ginger snaps or graham crackers.
-If you are a pumpkin addict you can get your fix with less sugar, fat, and calories than any pumpkin spiced beverage, bread or pie!
+If you are pumpkin addict you can get your fix with less sugar, fat, and calories than any pumpkin spiced beverage, bread or pie!

 Tis the season for all things pumpkin… and decadent… and delicious!
 But pumpkin is not only a holiday favorite, it is packed with nutrition!
 Unfortunately, those ‘pumpkin spiced lattes’ can’t boast any nutritional benefits.
 Artificial pumpkin flavor doesn’t really have any health perks.
 But real foods, made with real pumpkin, can certainly up your nutrition game.